 Permanent or long term collection of objects that are located in a department, not including objects that are on loan from the University Collection or an outside organization.
 A department collection is typically not maintained by the University Art Museum staff.

-The study and recordation of the physical characteristics of an object.
+The study and recording of the physical characteristics of an object.

-For insurance purposes, this is the estimated replacement cost of an object, which may be established at the time of acquisition or appraisal.
+The estimated replacement cost of an object for insurance purposes, which may be established at the time of acquisition or appraisal.

 An itemized listing of all objects, which includes a description, location, date of acquisition, value, condition, and photo.

-Objects include antiques, architectural interiors, artwork, audio/visual works, rare books and manuscripts, furniture, equipment, gems, memorabilia, minerals, literary and historical documents/papers, natural history artifacts or historical artifacts, numismatic collections, photographs, pottery and ceramics, and sculpture that are deemed to have intrinsic value, historical significance, or lasting cultural value to the University.
-Objects may be held in a department collection, or may be on loan from the University Collection or outside organizations.
+Objects include antiques, architectural interiors, artwork, audio/visual works, books and periodicals, rare books and manuscripts, furniture, equipment, gems, memorabilia, minerals, literary and historical documents/papers, natural history artifacts or historical artifacts, numismatic collections, photographs, pottery and ceramics, and sculpture that are deemed to have intrinsic value, historical significance, or lasting cultural value to the University.
+Objects may be held in a department collection, or may be on loan from the University Collection or from outside organizations. .

 University Art Museum